danblevins/production-readiness-agentic-ai/README.md

 The core logic resides in a [SKILL.md file](https://github.com/danblevins/production-readiness-agentic-ai/blob/main/skills/pr/SKILL.md).
 The prompt uses a Senior Security Architect persona to ensure professionalism, tone, and thoroughness.

+Comparing the [current SKILL.md file](https://github.com/danblevins/production-readiness-agentic-ai/blob/main/skills/pr/original-SKILL.md) and the original SKILL.md file, it's clear that providing the model with more focused guidance improved its performance.
+The original prompt focused on Postgres, however most Lovable apps use Supabase.
+Still, in a future iteration, it should understand the database and select the Skill accordingly.
+Using the initial SKILL.md, the model would stall or provide incomplete reports if it couldn't connect.
+The fail-safe ensures the developer still receives the value of the GitHub, Snyk, and Filesystem audits.
+Finally, the transparency of knowing what was not checked was important to prevent a false sense of security.

 ## Tutorial & Building Process

 1. Ensure you have the Gemini CLI installed.
 You can follow the [official quickstart](https://geminicli.com/docs/get-started/) or simply run: